-- Course forum: Please post questions regarding HW/lectures or other issues to the course forum on Ed Discussions (edstem.org) or come to office hours, rather than emailing the teaching staff.
+- Course forum: Please post questions regarding HW/lectures to the course forum on Ed Discussions (edstem.org) or come to office hours, rather than emailing the teaching staff.
 You are very welcome to respond to other students' questions. - Homework help session: a day before the HW is due, Tuesday 4-6, see location on Canvas.
-Come get your questions answered and help others! - Electronic homework submission: via www.gradescope.com: upload your submission, including code exported from Jupyter to pdf via LaTeX, and typeset essay; tag your questions as shown in the tutorial video.
-Late submissions would lead to a reduction of 2% per minute after the due time. - Optional extra credit HW problems: These will involve more challenging programming/ math/ independent work (teaching staff available to help, of course).
+Come get your questions answered and help others! - Electronic homework submission: via gradescope.com: upload your submission, with code exported from Jupyter to PDF via LaTeX, & typeset essay; tag your questions following this video.
+Late submissions lead to a reduction of 2% per minute. - Optional extra credit HW problems: These involve more challenging programming/ math/ independent work (teaching staff available to help, of course).
 Apart from the fun of doing these problems, they may bring the total HW score to up to 110%, counting against problems you may have missed in the same or other HW assignments... - Course meetings: 3-hour sessions, including short lecture segments mixed with guided hands-on programming.
-Group work is strongly encouraged during workshops. - Recommended Prep: Elementary calculus and ordinary differential equations, as covered, for example, by Math 19a or Math 21b.
-Previous exposure to programming in any programming language is sufficient.
-Python will be introduced as part of the course.
-The course will introduce the students to various science subjects, but no prior college-level science knowledge is assumed. - Programming in python, will be employed throughout the course.
-Basic exposure to programming (not necessarily Python) is assumed, and students will be provided with template code (in the form of easy-to-use Jupyter notebooks) to start from and be closely guided in the weekly course workshops.
+Group work is strongly encouraged during workshops. - Recommended Prep: Basic calculus and ordinary differential equations, as covered, for example, by Math 19a or Math 21b or permission of instructor.
+Some previous exposure to programming (in any programming language) is assumed, and Python will be introduced as part of the course.
+The course will introduce the students to various science subjects, but no prior college-level science knowledge is assumed. - Programming in Python, will be employed throughout the course.
+Students will be provided with template code (in the form of easy-to-use Jupyter notebooks) to start from and be closely guided in the weekly course workshops.
 Students are requested to bring their laptops to the first class.
-We will be using the FAS OnDemand Jupyter server, which means that no software installation is needed, although students may also use Anacoanda python version 3.11. - Textbook: "Global Warming Science: A Quantitative Introduction to Climate Change and Its Consequences", Eli Tziperman, 2022. - Academic Integrity and Collaboration Policy: We strongly encourage you to discuss and work on homework problems with other students and with the teaching staff.
-However, after discussions with peers, you need to work through the problems yourself and ensure that any answers you submit for evaluation are the result of your own efforts, reflect your own understanding, and are written in your own words.
+We will be using the FAS Jupyter server, so no software installation is needed, although students may also use Anacoanda. - Textbook: "Global Warming Science: A Quantitative Introduction to Climate Change and Its Consequences", Eli Tziperman, 2022. - Academic Integrity and Collaboration Policy: We strongly encourage you to discuss and work on homework problems with other students and with the teaching staff.
+However, after discussions with peers or consulting generative AI, you need to work through the problems yourself and ensure that any answers you submit for evaluation are the result of your own efforts, reflect your own understanding, and are written in your own words.
 In the case of assignments requiring programming, you need to write and use your own code; code sharing is not allowed.
-You must appropriately cite any books, articles, websites, lectures, etc. that have helped you with your work.
+You must appropriately cite any books, articles, websites, lectures, generative AI, etc. that have helped you with your work.